andyjakubowski/tokenhost3000/app/views/home/_case_study.md

 ## 1. Introduction

-This is the result of six-week-long exploration on the topic of design tokens.
+This is the result of a six-week-long exploration on the topic of design tokens.
 I wanted

 ### Main idea